jayyski/CyberSecurity/WebHackTips/Attacking Data Stores.md

 - If supplying the number 1 causes a set of results with a column containing a 1 in every row, the input is probably being inserted into the name of a column being returned by the query.
 For example: ``` SELECT 1,title,year FROM books WHERE publisher=’Wiley’ ```

 Exploiting SQL injection in an ORDER BY clause is significantly different from most other cases.
 A database will not accept a UNION, WHERE, OR, or AND keyword at this point in the query.
 Generally exploitation requires the attacker to specify a nested query in place of the parameter, such as replacing the column name with (select 1 where <<condition>> or 1/0=0), thereby leveraging the inference techniques described later in this chapter.
 For databases that support batched queries such as MS-SQL, this can be the most efficient option

+ ## Fingerprinting the Database

+You have already seen how you can extract the version string of the major database types.
+Even if this cannot be done for some reason, it is usually possible to ﬁ ngerprint the database using other methods.
+One of the most reliable is the different means by which databases concatenate strings.
+In a query where you control some item of string data, you can supply a particular value in one request and then test different methods of concatenation to produce that string.
+When the same results are obtained, you have probably identiﬁed the type of database being used.
+The following examples show how the string services could be constructed on the common types of database:

+ - Oracle: ‘serv’||’ices’
+ - MS-SQL: ‘serv’+’ices’
+ - MySQL: ‘serv’ ‘ices’ (note the space) CONCAT('foo','bar')
+ - PostgreSQL: 	'foo'||'bar'

+- Microsoft, MySQL:	SELECT @@version
+- Oracle:	SELECT * FROM v$version
+- PostgreSQL:	SELECT version()

+If you are injecting into numeric data, the following attack strings can be used to ﬁ ngerprint the database.
+Each of these items evaluates to 0 on the target database and generates an error on the other databases:
+- Oracle: BITAND(1,1)-BITAND(1,1)
+- MS-SQL: @@PACK_RECEIVED-@@PACK_RECEIVED
+- MySQL: CONNECTION_ID()-CONNECTION_ID()